Surgical Site Infection Treatment

 Preoperative Measures

-• Use antimicrobial body scrubs, such as those containing Chlorhexidine Digluconate, to cleanse the patient’s body before surgery.
-For example, Dena Body Scrub is an effective option for thorough disinfection.
+Use antimicrobial body scrubs, e.g., Chlorhexidine Digluconate, over the patient’s body before surgery.
+As an example, Dena Body Scrub is a good option for massive disinfection.

-• Ensure proper hand hygiene among surgical staff.
-Surgical scrub brushes, like Dena Surgical Scrub Brush, help in sterilizing hands and forearms before procedures.
+Provide proper hand hygiene for surgical staff.
+Surgical scrub brushes like Dena Surgical Scrub Brush help in sterilizing hands and forearms before procedures.

 Intraoperative Measures

-• Limit operating room traffic to reduce contamination risks.
+• Reduce operating room traffic to prevent contamination hazards.

 Postoperative Measures